Ayoaris/axxess/README.md

 - **Header, Footer, LinkCard**: These components handle the layout and navigation, displaying routes to either the Series or Movies components.
 - **ItemCard**: A reusable component that displays content, including URL images and program titles, for both Movies and Series.
+- \*\*Search Input: Implements filtering based on title attribute values of movies and series, activating after typing three characters.
+- \*\*Sort Input: Allows sorting by year and title in ascending or descending order.

 ### Icon Management